 Staff will review the documents and help correct problems with your plans while you wait.
 Plan on spending about two hours.
 Arrive early -- staff may limit the number of applications accepted during peak times.

 Eligible projects include:

-- Decks, porches, storage buildings, additions of less than 500 square feet
+- Decks, porches, storage buildings, additions of fewer than 500 square feet

-- Conversions of attic or basement space of less than 1,500 square feet
+- Conversions of attic or basement space of fewer than 1,500 square feet

 A plans examiner will advise the applicant if a project is too complex to be reviewed as a SPOT.